-The Commonwealth Seniors Health Card (CSHC) is a concession card provided to selffunded retirees who have reached Aged Pension age but are not eligible for a pension payment due to their income or assets.
+The CSHC is a concession card provided to self-funded retirees who have reached the Aged Pension age but are not eligible for a pension payment due to their income or assets.

-The CSCH provides access to the same Commonwealth medical and pharmaceutical concessions as the Pensioner Concession card.
+The CSHC provides access to the same Commonwealth medical and pharmaceutical concessions as the Pensioner Concession card.

-- be Age Pension age or older
+- be Age Pension age or older.

-- meet residence rules
+- meet residence rules.

-- not be getting an income support payment from Centrelink or the Department of Veterans' Affairs
+- not be getting an income support payment from Centrelink or the Department of Veterans' Affairs.

-- give us a Tax File Number or be exempt from doing so
+- give us a Tax File Number or be exempt from doing so.

-- meet identity requirements
+- meet identity requirements and

-- · meet the income test.
+- meet the income test.